 Tree house resorts abound around the world, and in fact, a tree house community has been established in Costa Rica.
 The community, Finca Bellavista offers vacations, fractional ownership, and even an invitation to become a part of this planned residential community.

-When it comes to creating tree homes in the United States, one company in Fall City Washington, Nelson Treehouse and Supply, offers construction and consulting services for tree house hopefuls.
-Some of Pete Nelson’s pas constructions can be found in Washington, California, Pennsylvania, New York and Texas, to name a few.
+When it comes to creating tree homes in the United States, one company in Fall City Washington is popular.
+Nelson Treehouse and Supply offers construction and consulting services for tree house hopefuls.
+Some of Pete Nelson’s past constructions can be found in Washington, California, Pennsylvania, New York and Texas, to name a few.
 Nelson’s newest venture is host of the reality TV show “Tree House Masters.”

-Typically, Nelson and the other tree house carpenters build approximately 10 to 15 tree houses a year, with average project costs starting at around $65,000 on the lower end and up to $330,000-plus for top-of-the-line models.
+Typically, Nelson and the other tree house carpenters build approximately 10 to 15 tree houses a year.
+The average project cost starts at around $65,000 on the lower end and up to $330,000-plus for top-of-the-line models.
 (Smaller tree house projects cost much less.)

-Tree houses for the grown-ups can take a relatively short time to build.
-Most tree houses take a few weeks to several months to complete and are built mostly with reclaimed wood and recycled materials.
+Tree houses can take a relatively short time to build.
+Most tree houses take a few weeks to a few months to complete and are built mostly with reclaimed wood and recycled materials.